oscarotero/psr7-middlewares/README.md

 * PHP >= 5.5
 * A PSR-7 HTTP Message implementation, for example [zend-diactoros](https://github.com/zendframework/zend-diactoros)
 * A PSR-7 middleware dispatcher.
-For example [Relay](https://github.com/relayphp/Relay.Relay) or any other similar.
+For example [Relay](https://github.com/relayphp/Relay.Relay) or any other compatible.

 ## Usage example: